 The tempo of music also has a demonstrable effect.
 Another study on the effect of music on consumer behaviour found that fast music speeds us up and slow music slows us down; customers in a restaurant stayed longer when the music playing was slower, and spent more money on drinks.
 Other studies have shown that fast tempo music gets customers moving faster through a store, while slower tempos result in a higher spend.

-Many retailers use background sound agencies who provide businesses with specially chosen playlists of music based on what mood or atmosphere needs to be created.
+Many retailers use background sound to increase sales with agencies who provide businesses with specially chosen playlists of music based on what mood or atmosphere needs to be created.

 Sound zoning in retail is the technique of playing different types of music or sound in different areas of a store, depending on what is being sold, or on the target customer.
 A clothing store might pipe loud pop music in areas where younger ranges are displayed, switching to classical or more ambient music in areas aimed at older customers.
 Pleasant music in stairwells or other transitional areas can encourage customers to move around the store.